Quick mortgage tip: “How do I know if Fannie Mae or Freddie Mac owns my mortgage?”

 Fill Out the Short Form

-- To find out if Fannie or Freddie own your mortgage
+- To find out if Fannie Mae or Freddie Mac own your mortgage

-All you have to do is fill out a short form with your name, last four of your social, and property address, and they’ll let you know immediately.
+All you have to do is fill out a short form with your name, last four of your social, and property address, and they’ll let you know immediately if they own your home loan.

 You will receive one of two status messages.
 Either that no matches were found, or that a match was indeed found.
 If it’s the latter, you may be eligible for help.

-Assuming a match is found, it will list the mortgage company that owns your loan and the mortgage loan closing date, which I believe is the day it funded.
+Assuming a match is found, it will list the mortgage company that owns your loan (or that originated it before transferring it to a new loan servicer) and the mortgage loan closing date, which I believe is the day it funded.

 You will also see some questions at the bottom of the page, including if you’ve been delinquent on your mortgage in the past 12 months, and if you anticipate being late in the near future (next 2-3 months).